keatonb/keatonb.github.io/_posts/2019-01-27-avoiding-aliases.md

 These have only been two examples of how understanding the connection between aliasing and observation timing can inform sound observing strategies.
-This can also inform how to best analyze data that are already in hand.
+This concept can also helpful for analyzing data that are already in hand.

 I love a good puzzle, so feel free to reach out via email or Twitter if you have any other problems of this sort that you'd like to